Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 14. Medusa

 According to one version, Medusa was a beautiful maiden destined for the goddess Athena, who was raped by Poseidon.
-Athena, furious that she couldn't stand up to Poseidon directly, turned Medusa into an unsightly, evil monster with a head full of snakes for hair.
-The ugliness of Medusa was so disgusting that the one who looked at her face turned to stone.
-Eventually Perseus killed Medusa with the help of Athena.
+Athena, furious that she could not confront Poseidon directly, turned Medusa into an unsightly, evil monster with a head full of snakes for hair.
+Medusa's ugliness was so disgusting that anyone who looked at her face turned to stone.
+Perseus eventually killed Medusa with the help of Athena.

 Pihiu is another legendary monster hybrid native to China.
-Even though no part of his body resembled human organs, mythological creature often described as having the body of a lion with wings, long legs and the head of a Chinese dragon.
-Pihiu is considered the guardian and protector of those who practice feng shui.
-Another version of pihiu, Tian Lu is also sometimes considered a sacred being that attracts and protects wealth.
-This is the reason why small statues of Tian Lu are often seen in Chinese homes or offices, as it is believed that this creature can contribute to the accumulation of wealth.
+Even though no part of his body resembled human organs, mythological creature often described as having the body of a lion with the wings, long legs and head of a Chinese dragon.
+Pihiu is considered the guardian and protector of those who practice Feng Shui.
+Another version of the pihiu, the Tian Lu, is also sometimes considered a sacred being that attracts and protects wealth.
+This is the reason why small statues of Tian Lu are often seen in Chinese homes or offices, as it is believed that this creature can help accumulate wealth.

 12. Sukuyant

-Sukuyant, according to Caribbean legends (especially in the Dominican Republic, Trinidad and Guadeloupe), is an exotic black version of the European vampire.
-From mouth to mouth, from generation to generation, Sukuyant has become part of the local folklore.
-He is described as a hideous-looking old woman by day, turning into a gorgeous-looking young black woman resembling a goddess at night.
-She seduces her victims to suck their blood or make them her eternal slaves.
-It was also believed that she practiced black magic and voodoo, and could turn into fireball or enter the homes of her victims through any opening in the home, including through cracks and keyholes.
+The soucouillant, according to Caribbean legends (especially in the Dominican Republic, Trinidad and Guadeloupe), is an exotic black version of the European vampire.
+By word of mouth, from generation to generation, Sukuyant has become part of local folklore.
+He is described as a hideous-looking old woman by day, who at night transforms into a magnificent-looking young black woman resembling a goddess.
+She seduces her victims in order to later suck their blood or make them her eternal slaves.
+It was also believed that she practiced black magic and voodoo, and could transform into ball lightning or enter the homes of her victims through any opening in the house, including cracks and keyholes.

 11. Lamassu.

-According to the mythology and legends of Mesopotamia, Lamassu was a protective deity, depicted with the body and wings of a bull, or with the body of a lion, wings of an eagle and the head of a man.
-Some have described him as a menacing male, while others have described him as a female deity with good intentions.
+According to the mythology and legends of Mesopotamia, Lamassu was a protective deity, depicted with the body and wings of a bull, or with the body of a lion, the wings of an eagle and the head of a man.
+Some described him as a menacing-looking man, while others described him as a female deity with good intentions.

 10. Tarasca

-The tale of Tarascus is reported in the story of Martha, which is included in the biography of the Christian saints Jacob.
-Tarasca was a dragon with a very intimidating appearance and bad intentions.
-According to legend, he had the head of a lion, six short legs like a bear, the body of a bull, was covered with a turtle shell and a scaly tail that ended with a sting of a scorpion.
-Tarasca terrorized the region of Nerluk in France.
+The tale of the Tarasca is reported in the history of Martha, which is included in Jacob's biography of the Christian saints.
+Tarasca was a dragon with a very scary appearance and bad intentions.
+According to legend, it had the head of a lion, six short legs like a bear, the body of a bull, was covered with the shell of a turtle and a scaly tail that ended with a scorpion sting.
+Tarasca terrorized the Nerluc region of France.

-It all ended when a young devoted Christian named Martha arrived in the city to spread the gospel of Jesus and discovered that people had been afraid of the ferocious dragon for years.
-Then he found a dragon in the forest and sprinkled it with holy water.
-This action tamed wildlife dragon.
-After that, Marfa led the dragon back to the city of Nerluk, where the enraged locals stoned Tarasque to death.
+It all ended when a young devoted Christian named Martha arrived in the city to spread the gospel of Jesus and discovered that the people had been afraid of a fierce dragon for years.
+Then he found the dragon in the forest and sprinkled it with holy water.
+This action has tamed wildlife dragon.
+After this, Martha led the dragon back to the city of Nerluk, where the enraged locals stoned Tarascus to death.

-On November 25, 2005, UNESCO included Tarasque in the list of Masterpieces of the Oral and Intangible Heritage of Humanity.
+On November 25, 2005, UNESCO included Tarasca in the list of masterpieces of the oral and intangible heritage of humanity.

 9. Draugr.

-Draugr, according to Scandinavian folklore and mythology, is a zombie that spreads a surprisingly powerful putrid smell of the dead.
-It was believed that Draugr eats people, drinks blood, and has power over the minds of people, driving them crazy at will.
-The typical Draugr was somewhat similar to Freddy Krueger, which, apparently, was created under the influence of fairy tales about the Scandinavian monster.
+The draugr, according to Scandinavian folklore and mythology, is a zombie that emits a surprisingly powerful putrid odor of the dead.
+It was believed that the Draugr eats people, drinks blood, and has power over the minds of people, driving them crazy at will.
+A typical Draugr was somewhat similar to Freddy Krueger, who, apparently, was created under the influence of fairy tales about the Scandinavian monster.

 8. Lernaean Hydra.

 The Lernaean Hydra was a mythical water monster with many heads that resembled big snakes.
-The ferocious monster lived in Lerna, a small village near Argos.
+A ferocious monster lived in Lerna, a small village near Argos.
 According to legend, Hercules decided to kill the Hydra and when he cut off one head, two appeared.
-For this reason, Heracles' nephew Iolaus burned every head as soon as his uncle cut it off, only then did they stop breeding.
+For this reason, Hercules' nephew Iolaus burned each head as soon as his uncle cut it off, only then did they stop reproducing.

-According to Jewish legend, Broxa is an aggressive monster that looks like a giant bird that attacked goats or, in rare cases, drank human blood at night.
-The legend of Brox spread in the Middle Ages in Europe, where it was believed that witches took on the appearance of Brox.
+According to Jewish legend, the Broxa is an aggressive monster, like a giant bird, that would attack goats or, on rare occasions, drink human blood at night.
+The legend of Broxa spread in the Middle Ages in Europe, where it was believed that witches took the form of Broxa.

 6. Baba Yaga

-Baba Yaga is perhaps one of the most popular paranormal creatures in folklore.
-Eastern Slavs and, according to legend, had the appearance of a fierce and terrible old woman.
-Nevertheless, Baba Yaga is a multifaceted figure that can inspire researchers, can turn into a cloud, a snake, a bird, a black cat and symbolize the Moon, death, winter, or the Earth Mother Goddess, the totem progenitor of matriarchy.
+Baba Yaga is perhaps one of the most popular paranormal creatures in folklore Eastern Slavs and, according to legend, she had the appearance of a fierce and terrible old woman.
+However, Baba Yaga is a multifaceted figure capable of inspiring researchers, capable of turning into a cloud, snake, bird, black cat and symbolizing the Moon, death, winter or the Goddess of Mother Earth, the totemic ancestor of matriarchy.

-Antaeus was a giant with great strength, which he inherited from his father, Poseidon (god of the sea), and mother Gaia (Earth).
-He was a hooligan who lived in the Libyan desert and challenged any traveler in his lands to battle.
-Having defeated the stranger in a deadly wrestling match, he killed him.
-He collected the skulls of the people he defeated in order to one day build a temple dedicated to Poseidon from these "trophies".
+Antaeus was a giant with enormous strength, which he inherited from his father, Poseidon (god of the sea), and mother Gaia (Earth).
+He was a hooligan who lived in the Libyan Desert and challenged any traveler in his lands to a fight.
+After defeating the stranger in a deadly wrestling match, he killed him.
+He collected the skulls of the people he defeated in order to one day build a temple dedicated to Poseidon from these “trophies.”

-But one day, one of the passers-by was Hercules, who made his way to the garden of the Hesperides to complete his eleventh feat.
+But one day one of the passersby turned out to be Hercules, who was making his way to the Garden of the Hesperides to complete his eleventh labor.
 Antaeus made a fatal mistake by challenging Hercules.
-The hero raised Antaeus above the ground and crushed him in a bear hug.
+The hero lifted Antaeus off the ground and crushed him in a bear hug.

 4. Dullahan.

-According to Japanese legend, Kodama is a peaceful spirit that lives inside certain types trees.
-The kodama is described as a small white and peaceful ghost that is perfectly in sync with nature.
-However, according to legend, when someone tries to cut down the tree that Kodama lives in, bad things and a string of misfortunes begin to happen to him.
+According to Japanese legend, Kodama is a peaceful spirit that lives within certain types trees.
+Kodama is described as a small, white and peaceful ghost that is perfectly in sync with nature.
+However, according to legend, when someone tries to cut down the tree where Kodama lives, bad things and a series of misfortunes begin to happen to him.

 2. Corrigan

-Strange creatures named Corrigan hail from Brittany, a cultural region in northwestern France with a very rich literary tradition and folklore.
-Some say that Corrigan was a beautiful, kind fairy, while other sources describe him as evil spirit who looked like a dwarf and danced around the fountains.
-He seduced people with his charms to kill them or steal their children.
+The strange creatures called Corrigan come from Brittany, a cultural region in northwestern France with a very rich literary tradition and folklore.
+Some say Corrigan was a beautiful, good fairy, while other sources describe him as evil spirit, who looked like a dwarf and danced around the fountains.
+He seduced people with his charm to kill them or steal their children.

 1. Fish-man Lyrgans.